qchenevier/MBA_memoire/doc/reaction_actor.md

 **Ambition setting:** Once an organization has defined its transformative vision, leaders must translate that vision into a set of ambitions and targets that signal to executives and employees "what good looks like" [@Westerman2011].

+The Massive Transformative Purpose, or MTP, is the higher, aspirational purpose of the organization.
+The MTP is so inspirational that a community forms around the ExO and spontaneously begins operating on its own, ultimately creating its own community, tribe and culture.
+It moves the focal point of a team from internal politics to external impact.
+The biggest imperative of a worthy MTP is its Purpose.
+An MTP serves as a stabilizing force during periods of random growth and enables organizations to scale with less turbulence.
+The MTP is not only an effective attractor and retainer for customers and employees but also for the company ecosystem at large (developers, startups, hackers, NGOs, governments, suppliers, partners, etc.) [@VanGeest2014].

 #### Investment decision

 **Invest in digital initiatives and skills:** Transformation does not happen without investment.
 Business case may not be completely clear.
 It may be a series of low risk experiments.
 It often becomes a strategic bet that only senior executives can make.
 Digital transformation requires understanding the need for investment, managing risk, and making the changes necessary to capitalize on the change [@Westerman2011].